 Credit hours and courses: The candidate must successfully complete a total of 91 credit hours for graduation with a Certificate in International Law (Certificate); 21 credit hours must be courses and activities designated within the program (Program Course and/or Activities) by the International Programs Committee (Committee).
 No more than 4 credits obtained at the Oxford Summer Program may be used to fulfill the requirements of the Certificate.

-Forms: You will be required to fill out the International Law Certificate Program Application to pursue the International Law Certificate.
-Applications must be submitted to the Registrar's Office at records@law.fsu.edu prior to the completion of the second course that you plan to use to satisfy the certificate requirements.
+Forms: You will be required to fill out the International Law Certificate Program Application Form to pursue the International Law Certificate.
+Applications must be submitted prior to the completion of the second course that you plan to use to satisfy the certificate requirements.
 Application approval is required to pursue the International Law Certificate track.
-In addition to the application form, you will also be required to submit a Student Progress Tracking Form to document any requirements you have already completed at the time of submitting your application.
-You will then need to fill in the form each year to record your progress toward completion of the program requirements.
+Students may use the International Law Certificate Program Checklist to independently check their status on completing the certificate requirements.
+Students who have questions are welcome to contact Dean David Landau at dlandau@law.fsu.edu or the law school's registrar, Anna Ilk Shum, at ashum@law.fsu.edu.

 Transfer Credit: For Florida State University College of Law students, 14 of the required 21 credits, including the two required courses, must be Florida State Law courses.
 All Oxford courses are Florida State Law courses.
 If a student transfers to Florida State Law, 14 of the required 21 credits, including two of the three required courses, must be Florida State Law courses.

 Grade Requirement: All program courses must be taken for graded credit if so offered.
-Program activities, however, may be taken on a S/U basis, provided that the candidate otherwise fulfills relevant J.D. requirements.
-The certificate will be awarded only to candidates with an average grade of 74 or above for all program courses.
-Candidates achieving an average grade of 84 to 88.99 for all program courses will be awarded the Certificate with Honors; 89 to 92.99 will be awarded High Honors; and 93 and above will be awarded Highest Honors.
+Program activities, however, may be taken on an S/U basis, provided that the candidate otherwise fulfills relevant J.D. requirements.
+The certificate will be awarded only to candidates with an average grade of B or above for all program courses.
+Candidates achieving an average grade of 3.300 to 3.699 for all program courses will be awarded the certificate with Honors; 3.700 to 3.899 will be awarded High Honors; and 3.900 and above will be awarded Highest Honors.

 Paper Requirement: The candidate must successfully complete a two- or three-credit seminar or course or Directed Individual Study (DIS) that includes a substantial research paper on an international or comparative law topic.
 If the paper is submitted for a course other than a program course, the topic must be approved in advance by the committee.
 A "substantial research paper" is a paper of a scope that would meet the upper-level writing requirement.